 - Anything else you would like to share?

-Supporting employee mental wellness and offering a healthy work-life balance has become a top priority for organizations, with over 92% of companies adding support for new mental health programs since the pandemic started.
-And while programs are amazing additions at the organization-level, it’s also up to managers to check in with direct reports to help prevent work-related mental health issues.
-Improving employee wellness at work isn’t just the right thing to do for employees, it also benefits employers as positive job satisfaction actually improves employee productivity up to 30%.
+Supporting employee mental wellness and offering a healthy work-life balance has become a top priority for organizations, with over 92% of companies adding support for new mental health programs since 2020.
+And while programs are amazing additions at the organizational level, it's also up to managers to check in with employees to help prevent work-related mental health issues.
+Improving employee wellness and helping them feel supported at work isn't just the right thing to do for employees, it also benefits employers as positive job satisfaction actually improves employee productivity by up to 30%

 Examples of wellness and mental health check-in questions:

 - What is going well in your role?
 What have been some recent wins?

 - What is your biggest challenge right now?